indutny/blog/posts/c.cpp-in-node.md

 To conclude, even if you never wrote C++ code, you actually very likely did it in JS.

-No surprise we use C++ in io.js/node.js.
-After all V8 is written in C++ and it provides only a limited ECMAScript JavaScript APIs.
-They are definitely cool, but if you got used to the `setTimeout()` / `clearTimeout()` - you'll be pretty disappointed to use just a plain ECMA.
+It is no surprise we use C++ in io.js/node.js.
+After all, V8 is written in C++ and it provides only a limited set of ECMAScript JavaScript APIs.
+They are definitely cool, but if you got used to `setTimeout()` / `clearTimeout()` - you'll be pretty disappointed to use just plain ECMA.

 Our C++ layer lives on top of the event-loop and provides all sorts of APIs: from net sockets to dns queries, from file system events to the zlib bindings.
-Which is the main reason why node.js was created in a first place!
+Which is the main reason why node.js was created in the first place!

 ## Short History of C++ layer